View a markdown version of this page

 Latest version

 Amazon MWAA supports more than one Apache Airflow version.
-If you do not specify an image version when you create an environment, Amazon MWAA creates an environment using the latest supported version of Apache Airflow.
+If you don't specify an image version when you create an environment, Amazon MWAA creates an environment using the latest supported version of Apache Airflow.

 Apache Airflow versions